 Tip Three.
 Secure Doors & Windows of the Empty Rooms

-Rooms will suddenly become empty when kids left for college or moved out start their own life.
+Rooms will suddenly become empty when kids left for college or moved out to start their own life.

 It's natural to feel strange at first.
 While if these rooms left unattended or even unlocked, it could potentially be targeted by intruders.